mikuya707/Airbnb_Clone/README.md

 # Airbnb_Clone
-This is a front-end design code project simulates to clone Airbnb website interface design.
+This is a front-end code project simulates to clone Airbnb website interface design.
 Further features maybe added.